gazebosim/gazebo_test_cases/README.md

 > If you have an Intel integrated graphics card, you'll need to add `--devices /dev/dri` to the `rocker` command.
 > See `rocker` [README](https://github.com/osrf/rocker?tab=readme-ov-file#installation).

+## Leaderboard

+We have a [leaderboard](https://github.com/gazebosim/gazebo_test_cases/blob/leaderboard/README.md) that lists all contributors and the points they have accumulated so far.
+This is updated approximately every 45 mintes.

 ## How to contribute?

+The first step is to register on our sign up [form](https://docs.google.com/forms/d/e/1FAIpQLSc1tHoqcYQcuLG4b_ao2uA9cGdX4huNBXyuqd10wI0KT-GqSw/viewform) so we can map your Github username to your email so we can send you instructions on getting your free swag if you are in the top 20.

+> [!NOTE]
+> More detailed instructions are available on our Discourse [post](https://discourse.openrobotics.org/t/gazebo-jetty-test-and-tutorial-party-instructions/49779)

 The [Issues](https://github.com/gazebosim/gazebo_test_cases/issues) page has several tickets each containing specific instructions to test a particular functionality of Gazebo Jetty.
 Each ticket will have the following sections: